tlevine/www.thomaslevine.com/content/!/selenium/index.md

 The previous two code blocks must be run in the same shell session as the one where you are going to run `java -jar selenium-server-standalone-2.21.0.jar -port 4443`.

+And then you need the driver for the language from which you are controlling the browser; in Python, install it from pypi like so.

+    pip install selenium

+And import it like so.

+    from selenium import webdriver